michael-lazar/flask-gopher/README.md

 *What is flask-gopher?*

 Flask-Gopher is an unofficial [Flask](http://flask.pocoo.org/docs/1.0/) extension that adds a thin *Gopher -> HTTP* compatability layer around the built-in webserver.
-This means that you that get full access to Flask's routing, templating engine, debugger, and wide variety of community maintained extensions.
+This means that you that get full access to Flask's routing, templating engine, debugger, and more!

 *Who is this for?*